omdevteam/om/docs_src/docs/parameters.md

 : The data that the current monitor should retrieve for each event.
 For each type of data listed here, a corresponding Data Extraction Function must be defined for the Data Event Layer that OM is currently using.
-If this condition is met, the data will be retrieved by OM made available for processing, otherwise an error will be raised an OM will stop running.
+If this condition is met, the data will be retrieved by OM and made available for processing, otherwise an error will be raised an OM will stop running.
 For a list of Data Extraction Functions that are available for each Data Event Handler, please see the following document:

     * [List of Data Extraction Functions available for each Data Event Handler](data_extraction_functions.md)